Kayzubi/Kayzubi/README.md

 - 🗺️ I'm based in Nigeria

-- 🔬 I’m currently working on projects with Typescript and Scss
+- 🔬 I’m currently working on projects with Angular, React and NodeJs

-- 🌱 I’m currently learning more Javascript, React, RestAPI, Typescript
+- 🌱 I’m currently learning more Angular and NodeJs

 - 📫 How to reach me: kizitoazubuike1@gmail.com